rzirk/TbtrPromotionToCart/README.md

-# ShopwarePlugin - Promotion to Cart
+# Shopware 6 Plugin - Promotion to Cart

 ## Warning: This Plugin is not meant to be used yet!
 It is under ongoing development!